sunishbharat/llm-from-the-ground-up/README.md

 # Motivation
 This project was created as a personal learning journey to understand how Large Language Models (LLMs) are built from the ground up.
 Inspired by Sebastian Raschka’s book “Build a Large Language Model (From Scratch)”, it re-implements the key concepts and architecture of GPT-2, following a step-by-step, hands-on approach.
-Each module is designed to deepen understanding of transformer components, such as tokenization, attention, and training loops — making it a practical guide for anyone who wants to learn how LLMs work internally.
+Each module is designed to deepen understanding of transformer components, such as tokenization, attention, and training loops, making it a practical guide for anyone who wants to learn how LLMs work internally.

 ## Project Goals:
 Each module could be executed on its own to understand how it works and check its output for better understanding.